gtemple/toy-flight-booker/README.md

 3. Seeded Airport model

+6. Created 6 flights for the database and reseeded

 4. Created associations between models

 5. Built flights#index view/form and built out corresponding controller action

-6. Created 6 flights for the database and reseeded
+7. Created method for custom passenger amounts in the ApplicationController